NRFL Championship

 The Northern Regional Football League Championship, currently known as Lotto Sport Italia NRFL Championship for sponsorship reasons, is a semi-professional New Zealand association football league competition.
 Up until 2022, the competition was known as NRFL Division 1.

 The league includes football clubs located in the northern part of the North Island, with clubs from the Northland, Auckland, Waikato and Bay of Plenty provinces.
 The league sits at step 3 of the New Zealand football pyramid.

 Current clubs

-Melville United and Hamilton Wanderers joined the league following their relegation the season prior from the Northern League.
-Cambridge were promoted as winners of NRFL Conference play-offs.
+Manurewa and West Coast Rangers joined the league following their relegation the season prior from the Northern League.
+Taupo were promoted as winners of NRFL Conference play-offs.

-Fencibles United won the 2024 season and were promoted to the Northern League, while Metro and Franklin United were relegated to NRFL Northern Conference.
+Manukau United won the 2025 season and were promoted to the Northern League alongside Melville United, while Ngaruawahia United were relegated to NRFL Southern Conference.